 In 1963 Whelen began researching strobe light technology in order to introduce affordable, reliable and highly effective strobe products to the light aircraft industry and then to the automotive market.

-Today, Whelen is a leader in aviation, automotive, and mass notification lighting and warning signals.
+Today, Whelen is a leader in automotive, mass notification lighting and warning signals.
 Whelen is the only US manufacturer of emergency warning equipment to still manufacture its products entirely in the United States.
+Whelen’s aviation division has merged with LoPresti Aviation and is now under the WAT – Whelen Aerospace Technologies umbrella of companies.
 The use of robotics and a motivated workforce allow it to compete with off-shore products.

 Cirrus Aircraft is a recognized leader in general aviation.
 Its all-composite line of personal aircraft are the world’s most desired single-piston airplanes winning the Robb Report’s Best of the Best for nine years running.
 The company designs, manufactures, and markets the landmark VisionJet, SR-22 and SR-20 aircraft